Born: November 22, 1744 in Weymouth, Massachusetts Bay Colony

 In addition to this, much of the war was taking place close by.
 Part of the Battle of Lexington and Concord was fought only twenty miles from her home.
 Escaping soldiers hid in her house, soldiers trained in her yard, she even melted utensils to make musket balls for the soldiers.

 When the Battle of Bunker Hill was fought, Abigail woke to the sound of cannons.
-Abigail and John Quincy climbed a nearby hill to witness the burning of Charleston.
+Abigail and John Quincy climbed a nearby hill to witness the burning of Charlestown.
 At the time, she was taking care of the children of a family friend, Dr. Joseph Warren, who died during the battle.

 Letters to John